Dual approach for object tracking based on optical flow and swarm intelligence

 $R_{1}$,$R_{2}$ = random values associated with learning rate components to give more robustness.

 $P_{LB}$ = Particle Local Best position $-$ it is the historically best position of the $i^{th}$ particle achieved so far.

 $P_{GB}$ = Particle Global Best position $-$ it is the historically best position of the entire swarm.
 Which is basically the position of a particle which achieves closest solution.

-Equation (14) is Kennedy and Eberhart’s original idea.
-After that lot of different researches have been going on.Based on those researches a remarkable idea comes up \cite{cite35:shi1998modified}.
-In \cite{cite35:shi1998modified} Shi and Eberhart add a a new factor called ``inertia weight'' or ``w''.
-After addition of inertia weight the Eq (14) becomes as follows $-$
+Equation (16) is Kennedy and Eberhart’s original idea.
+After that lot of different researches have been going on.Based on those researches a remarkable idea comes up \cite{Shi98}.
+In \cite{Shi98} Shi and Eberhart add a a new factor called ``inertia weight'' or ``w''.
+After addition of inertia weight the Eq (14) becomes as follows --

 This inertia weight helps to balance local and global search abilities.
-Small weight means local search and larger weight means global search.\cite{cite34:carlisle2001off}.
-Pseudo code of the basic PSO algorithm is given in appendix .\\
+Small weight means local search and larger weight means global search \cite{Car01}.
+Pseudo code of the basic PSO algorithm is given in appendix.

 In this paper the PSO based tracker tracks the dynamically approximated polygon of the target object and continuously supplements the tracking of the dominant points of the target object by KLT.